 I firmly believe our offices and factories would be happier, more creative and productive places if great conversations happened regularly there too.
 In this context the interviewer’s role is played by the manager, and most often by the front line leader.
 In essence, their task is to achieve great results by really listening to, understanding and helping their people to be the best they can be.

 But there’s a problem.
 Just as the broadcaster has to speed up the interview because the weather forecast or travel update is waiting, managers are often too busy ticking things off lists to really listen and give great attention to their people.
 As a result important conversations are postponed, or never happen at all.

 Just as important, many managers lack the basic skills and self-awareness to lead great conversations; conversations where people talk about what really matters to them.
 Sensing this, team members often decide not to raise important issues with their bosses.
-The consultancy Career Innovation called this phenomenon ‘The Conversation Gap’.
+The consultancy Career Innovation calls this phenomenon ‘The Conversation Gap’.

 Closing the conversation gap

 If you’re a leader, or parent for that matter, here are some things to help you bridge this conversation gap:

 Whilst the discussion might have been initiated by you, it is really the other person’s agenda that is most important.
 People will tell you what matters to them, and generate ideas, if you give them great attention.
 And they’ll know when you’re not doing this.